i30817/libretrofuzz/README.rst

   --filter GLOB         Restricts downloads to game labels globs - not paths -
                         in the playlist, can be used multiple times and matches reset thumbnails, --filter '\*' downloads all.
+  --score FUZZ          Download fuzz (less is more fuzz, 100 being average).
+                        No-op with --nofail.  [default: 200; 0<=x<=200]
+  --no-fail             Download any score.
+Equivalent to --score 0.
   --no-image            Don't show images even with chafa installed.
   --no-merge            Disables missing thumbnails download for a label if
                         there is at least one in cache to avoid mixing